prongbang/csvx/README.md

 # CSVX

-Convert array struct to csv format with Golang
+Convert array struct to csv format and Parse csv format to array struct with Golang

 ## Install